-2021 STIP Plan Awards
+2022 STIP Plan Awards

-The Compensation Committee and the Board established 2021 corporate objectives in five key areas: 1) financial performance and liquidity 2) operational performance; 3) asset growth and optimization; 4) health, safety and environmental ("HSE") and Environmental, Social, Governance ("ESG"); and 5) total shareholder return ("TSR"), business improvement and overall performance.
-2021 was an exceptional year for Alvopetro.
-Following commencement of natural gas operations on July 5, 2020, 2021 was the first full year of operations and Alvopetro exceeded virtually all corporate objectives in the year.
-The corporate performance was evaluated relative to the scorecard in February 2022 by the Compensation Committee and an overall weighted score of 175% was determined with the following factors considered:
+The Compensation Committee and the Board established 2022 corporate objectives in five key areas: 1) financial performance and liquidity 2) operational performance; 3) asset growth and optimization; 4) health, safety and environmental ("HSE") and Environmental, Social, Governance ("ESG"); and 5) total shareholder return ("TSR"), business improvement, overall performance and board discretion.
+2022 was another record year for Alvopetro in terms of production and cash flows and Alvopetro exceeded virtually all corporate objectives in the year.
+The corporate performance was evaluated relative to the scorecard in February 2022 by the Compensation Committee and an overall weighted score of 160% was determined with the following factors considered: